 Hi!
 I am a postdoctoral researcher in the research group of Michael Stumpf at the University of Melbourne.
-My work focusses on stochastic modelling of cellular processes such as gene expression and cell proliferation, as well as Bayesian methods and inverse problems in cell biology.
+My research is on stochastic modelling of single-cell biology, such as gene expression and cell proliferation.
+I am also interested in Bayesian methods for single-cell data.
 I completed my PhD at the University of Edinburgh under the supervision of Guido Sanguinetti and Ramon Grima.
 Prior to that I was a research assistant in Jakob Macke’s research group, working on likelihood-free inference for biophysical models of neurons.

 Research

-Randomness in biology: My research focuses on stochastic models in biology.
-It is nowadays well-established that random events occur at all levels in biology, from individuals (what eye colour would my children have? could they inherit genetic diseases? ) to populations and ecosystems (how do species evolve or become extinct? ).
+Randomness in biology: Random events occur at all levels in biology, from individuals (what eye colour would my children have? could they inherit genetic diseases? ) to populations and ecosystems (how do species evolve or become extinct? ).
 Some of these can have significant impact on our lives, such as what are my chances of getting cancer? and when is the next pandemic going to happen?.
-Many of these processes start at the cellular and molecular level, and my overarching research topic is understanding the role and importance of randomness at this scale.
+I try to understand the origins and consequences of biological noise on the cellular level.

-Inference: Since observing biological organisms at microscopic scale is difficult, cell biology relies heavily on statistical tools to extract information from what we can measure.
-I am interested in developing and adapting inference methods that are scalable and user-friendly, particularly using Likelihood-Free Inference (e.g. Approximate Bayesian Computation), as many real-life problems in biology are too difficult to solve using classical likelihood-based approaches.
+Inference: Observing cells in real time is difficult: measurements are often limited and unreliable.
+Single-cell biology relies heavily on statistical tools to extract information from what we have.
+I develop and adapt inference methods for single-cell data, particularly using Likelihood-Free Inference (e.g. Approximate Bayesian Computation), which can be applied to many real-life problems in biology.

 Further Reading: For an accessible introduction to the Chemical Master Equation, its approximations and some relevant inference methods I highly recommend the following resources:

-If you want to know more about my research, please check out my contact details!
+If you want to know more about my research, please get in touch!

 Publications